Mass media in Bosnia and Herzegovina: Business actors and political affiliations in the media

 Direct ownership by business actors is not common among the biggest broadcasters in Bosnia and Herzegovina.
 However, there are some cases of media having both business and political affiliations.
 The most relevant case in the radio sector is Bobar radio, owned by Bobar, a share capital company from Bijeljina, Republika Srpska.
 The owner of the group, which includes also the Bobar Bank, an insurance company and other companies, is connected with the party SNSD.

 Political affiliations are present also in the print sector, where they are even more visible.
 The major newspapers in Republika Srpska, Nezavisne novine and Glas Srpske, as well as radio station Radio Nes (Banja Luka) have a common ownership, the company NIGD DNN Ltd. According to a report by the South East Europe Media Observatory, there are close relationships between one of the owner, i.e. Željko Kopanja and the leader of SNDS and this allegedly guarantee extra profit to the media outlet through government funding.
-Also, this connection would have made possible the appointment of some personalities within this media.
+Also, this connection would have made possible the appointment of some personalities within these media.

 The Government of Republika Srpska and the leading SNSD party are considered to influence the majority of media in Republika Srpska.
 In the Federation of Bosnia and Herzegovina, political affiliations between political actors and media owners are more diverse.
 The two major newspapers in the Federation of BiH, namely Dnevni avaz and Oslobođenje are two prominent cases of media in which owners are business tycoons having political affiliations.
 The case of Dnevni Avaz is considered to be a case of hidden owner.
 The nominal owner of Dnevni Avaz was the businessman Fahrudin Radončić that in 2009 founded a political party (Party for Better Future, SBB) and in 2012 became the Minister of Security of BIH.
 For this reason the ownership of the newspaper was transferred to his ex-wife Azra Radončić.
 Thanks to this move, formal accusations of conflict of interests were avoided, but suspicions on Radončić's influence over the editorial line persists.

 As for Oslobođenje, the major owners are two share capital companies, Sarajevska pivara and Klas, both connected with the Selimović family.
 The family is connected with the SDA party.

 The weekly BH Dani, one of the magazine with the biggest audience share among political magazines, was considered a positive case of media plurality in Bosnia and Herzegovina but it lost this status in 2010 when it was sold to Oslobođenje and several prominent authors left.

 Also some digital media are suspected of having hidden owners among political actors.
 According to Ljiljana Zurovac, director of the Press Council, such connections are hard to identify.